wdporter/acim/text/4-the-illusions-of-the-ego/readme.md

 <sup>2</sup>Animals feel a need to protect animals’ offspring because animals regard animals’ offspring as part of animals’-selves.
 <sup>3</sup>No one dismisses something one considers part of one’s-self.
 <sup>4</sup>You react to your ego much as God does to God’s creations: with love, protection and charity.
-<sup>5</sup>Your reactions to the self you made are not surprising.
+<sup>5</sup>Your reäctions to the self you made are not surprising.
-<sup>6</sup>In fact, your reactions to the self you made resemble in many ways how you will one day react to your real creations; your real creations are as timeless as you are timeless.
+<sup>6</sup>In fact, your reäctions to the self you made resemble in many ways how you will one day react to your real creations; your real creations are as timeless as you are timeless.
 <sup>7</sup>The question is not how you respond to the ego, but the question is what you believe you are.
 <sup>8</sup>Belief is an ego function, and as long as your origin is open to belief you are regarding your origin from an ego viewpoint.
 <sup>9</sup>When teaching is no longer necessary you will merely know God.